On This Day in History: June 28

 - Charles V is elected Emperor of the Holy Roman Empire.

-- Edward IV is crowned King of England.
+- Edward, Earl of March, is crowned King Edward IV of England.

 - Muhammed VI becomes the tenth Nasrid king of Granada after killing his brother-in-law Ismail II.

 - Fighters of the First Crusade defeat Kerbogha of Mosul.